joppuyo/acf-image-aspect-ratio-crop/README.md

 Crop can be done freely, there are no aspect ratio limitations.

+This project adheres to the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) standard.

 ## Screenshots

 ### Cropping an image to 16:9 aspect ratio